-The SEC complaint additionally alleged that Peterson and the Canadian Attorney secretly acquired from Morgan Stanley an interest in another Luwan District real estate deal called Project 138 by buying 1% of the Project as part of an investment group.
+The SEC Complaint additionally alleged that Peterson and the Canadian Attorney secretly acquired from Morgan Stanley an interest in another Luwan District real estate deal called Project 138 by buying 1% of the Project as part of an investment group.
 Peterson failed to disclose his stake in Project 138 in annual disclosures of personal business interests Morgan Stanley required him to make as part of his employment.
 As in Project Cavity, Peterson negotiated both sides of this Project 138 sale to himself.
-The SEC complaint alleged that this secret self-dealing breached the fiduciary duties Peterson and Morgan Stanley owned to their fund client.
+The SEC Complaint alleged that this secret self-dealing breached the fiduciary duties Peterson and Morgan Stanley owned to their fund client.

-Finally, the SEC complaint alleged that Peterson devised a system to incentivize the Chairman to help Morgan Stanley win business on projects involving Yongye and to reward the Chinese Official for all he had done for Morgan Stanley and Peterson personally.
-Under this incentive deal, known as the 3-2-1 deal, Morgan Stanley would sell the Chinese Official a 3% interest in each deal he brought to Morgan Stanley for the cost of 2%, providing the Chinese Official a 1% discount Peterson called a "finder's fee."
-Peterson also promised to pay the Chinese Official an added return he called a "promote," on any completed purchase to incentivize the Chinese Official to help make any acquired investments profitable.
+Finally, the SEC Complaint alleged that Peterson devised a system to incentivize the Chairman to help Morgan Stanley win business on projects involving Yongye and to reward the Chairman for all he had done for Morgan Stanley and Peterson personally.
+Under this incentive deal, known as the 3-2-1 deal, Morgan Stanley would sell the Chairman a 3% interest in each deal he brought to Morgan Stanley for the cost of 2%, providing the Chairman a 1% discount that Peterson called a "finder's fee."
+Peterson also promised to pay the Chairman an added return he called a "promote" on any completed purchase to incentivize him to help make any acquired investments profitable.

 Peterson disclosed the proposed 3-2-1 arrangement to his supervisors in April 2006.
-Less than a month later, however - before the official had been paid anything - a Morgan Stanley controller warned of the bribery implications of paying the Chinese Official personally for help obtaining business.
-One of Peterson's Morgan Stanley supervisors then instructed Peterson to abandon the 3-2-1 deal with the Chinese Official.
-Peterson ignored his supervisor's instructions and secretly shared with the Chinese Official part of a finder's fee.
-Specifically, in March 2007, six months or so after the Chinese Official retired from Yongye, Peterson caused Morgan Stanley to pay a \$2.2 million finder's fee to a private investor who had been involved in the various schemes ("the Shanghai Investor").
-The Shanghai Investor transferred \$1.6 million of this fee to Peterson, who gave nearly \$700,000 to the Chinese Official and kept the rest for himself.
+Less than a month later, however - before the official had been paid anything - a Morgan Stanley controller warned of the bribery implications of paying the Chairman personally for help obtaining business.
+One of Peterson's Morgan Stanley supervisors then instructed Peterson to abandon the 3-2-1 deal with the Chairman.

+Peterson ignored his supervisor's instructions and secretly shared part of a finder's fee with the Chairman.
+Specifically, in March 2007, approximately six months after the Chairman retired from Yongye, Peterson caused Morgan Stanley to pay a \$2.2 million finder's fee to a private investor who had been involved in the various schemes (the "Shanghai Investor").
+The Shanghai Investor transferred \$1.6 million of this fee to Peterson, who gave nearly \$700,000 to the former Chairman and kept the rest for himself.
 The Shanghai Investor agreed to help Peterson steal these funds in exchange for his promise to help the Shanghai Investor get future business from Morgan Stanley.
-Peterson kept his payment to the Chinese Official and his own kickback a secret from his Morgan Stanley supervisors.
+Peterson kept his payment to the Chairman and his own kickback a secret from his Morgan Stanley supervisors.